Heart of Midlothian F.C.: Later 20th century

 In 1994 Mercer sold his shares in Hearts to Chris Robinson and Leslie Deans.
 Under Mercer, Hearts finished second in the Scottish top tier three times and once in the Scottish Cup, but his time at the helm concluded without senior silverware.
 His personal influence at the club is perhaps best remembered with an attempted merger with Hibs in 1990.
 Seen by Hibs fans as an attempted take over to liquidate their club, Mercer's attempts were met with bitterness and acrimony before he backed away.

 In 1998, Hearts beat Rangers 2–1 to lift the Scottish Cup under the management of ex Hearts player, Jim Jefferies.
-Colin Cameron scored a first-minute penalty and Stephane Adam added after half time.
+Colin Cameron scored a first-minute penalty and Stéphane Adam added after half time.
 This was Hearts' first senior trophy win since the 1962–63 Scottish League Cup won in the Tommy Walker era.

 Into the 21st century

 Hearts finished third in 2003 and 2004, and reached the inaugural group stages of the UEFA Cup in 2004–05, but finished bottom of their group, despite Robbie Neilson's goal giving a 2–1 victory over FC Basel.
 During the 2004–05 season, they finished fifth in the league.

 In 2004, then club CEO Chris Robinson announced plans to sell Tynecastle, which he claimed was "not fit for purpose", and instead have Hearts rent Murrayfield from the Scottish Rugby Union.
 This move was deemed necessary due to the club's increasingly large debt.
 The plan was very unpopular with supporters, and a campaign, entitled Save Our Hearts, was set up to try to block the move.
 As Robinson and his supporters had a slight majority of the club's shares, a preliminary deal to sell the stadium was struck with the Cala property development company for just over £20 million.